Carrot404/Touch_ROS_Drivers_Applications/README.md

 ##  2. ROS Driver

-The Touch ROS driver is originally forked from Francisco Suárez Ruiz [phantom_omni](https://github.com/fsuarez6/phantom_omni).
+One good example of Touch ROS Driver is developed by Francisco Suárez Ruiz [here](https://github.com/fsuarez6/phantom_omni).

+The author also develop a Touch ROS Driver for own application in `touch_driver`. see the [doc](./touch_driver/README.md).

 ## 3. Applications with UR3

 ### 3.1 Tele-operation

-to be continued...
+#TODO: